szabgab/perlmaven.com/sites/en/pages/how-to-extract-strings-from-a-file.md

 In the regex `[A-Za-z]+-\d+` we have the following:
 `[A-Za-z]+` match one or more letters, `-` then a dash, `\d+` then one or more digits.
-The `g` after the regex means <b>global</b> matching, so it will look for more than one possible matches.
+The `g` after the regex means **global** matching, so it will look for more than one possible matches.
 This is interesting either in a substitute or in a match in a [list context](/scalar-and-list-context-in-perl).
 The assignment to the `@strings` array creates the required list context.
 This means the regex will return the list of the actual matches.